HirojiFukuyama/HirojiFukuyama.github.io/README.md

 ### Principles

+- A 2-layer GRU trained from scratch
-- A 2-layer LSTM trained from scratch
+- A 4-layer LSTM trained from scratch
 - Fine-tune pretrained GPT-2 in the future

 ### Demo